 Since 2003, Elon’s art history program sponsors a speaker series that has brought world-renowned art historians to campus.
 The series gives students an opportunity to interact with major scholars in the field.
 Past speakers include Norman Bryson, Rachael Ziady DeLue, James Elkins, Jaroslav Folda, Jonathan Katz, David Lubin, Asa Mittman, John Neff, Karen Overbey, Judith Rodenbeck, Mary Sheriff, Terry Smith, and Gennifer Weisenfeld.
 Students are encouraged to recommend scholars they wish to meet.

-This collection includes a wide variety of visual objects from around the world; notable is the African art collection, which includes more than 300 pieces.
+The Elon Art Collections include a wide variety of visual objects from around the world; notable is the African art collection, which includes more than 300 pieces.
 The university collection is a living part of the Elon campus.
 Revolving exhibitions from the collection are housed in the library, academic classrooms, and department suites.
 Art history majors and minors can choose to curate exhibitions on campus or research and document the collection under the supervision of a faculty mentor as part of their academic curriculum or as a work-study opportunity.

 Art history majors and minors benefit from a variety of opportunities outside of our dynamic classrooms.
 University faculty lead study abroad programs that emphasize art historical study in countries such as France, Japan and Italy.
 Majors and minors are also encouraged to take semester-long studies at universities outside of the United States, so they can experience the diverse contexts for art first-hand.